infused/dbf/README.txt

 == Limitations and known bugs

-* DBF is read-only at the moment
+* DBF is read-only
-* Index files are not utilized
+* Index files are not used

 == License